Māori Emerging Leaders

-It is delivered by Tukaha Global Consulting Ltd and grounded in whakaaro Māori and te reo me ōna tikanga to ensure the mauri of the kaupapa and its participants are protected and enhanced.
+This kaupapa is grounded in whakaaro Māori and te reo me ōna tikanga to ensure the mauri of the kaupapa and its participants are protected and enhanced.
+The kaupapa includes:

-- four 3-day wānanga hosted by different iwi (planned for March, June, September and November 2023)
+• four 3-day wānanga hosted by different iwi (planned for March, June, September and November 2024.
+Specific dates will be confirmed by November 2023.)

 Participants will have the opportunity deepen their understanding of being Māori in the Public Service through experiences and reflections of former and senior Māori public servants.
 Through this engagement, participants will also be exposed to a range of tools and techniques used to navigate and manage the complexities of the dual role.